1. Home

 When you move home, you normally have the choice of taking your existing mortgage with you (this is known as porting a mortgage) or remortgaging to a new deal.

+This means moving your mortgage deal to your next home.
 Nowadays, most mortgages are portable so it’s easier to take them with you.

-But if your new home is more expensive, porting may not be the best option.
-You may find you need to take out another mortgage to cover the difference.
+If your new home is the same price as your old home you won’t have to pay a higher rate of interest.
+But if your new home is more expensive, you may find you need to take out another mortgage to cover the difference.
 This means 2 interest payments.

 You may also have to pay an arrangement fee – an administration charge – for the second loan.

-Remortgaging means taking out a new or different kind of mortgage.
 You might choose to do this through your current lender (known as a product transfer) or a different one.

-You use the new mortgage to pay off your existing one.
 But if you’re paying off your existing mortgage early, you might face an early repayment charge (ERC).

 Can I move house without changing my mortgage?